joshuajaco/mocaron/README.md

 ### `post(matcher, response, options): MockServer`

-Register a mock that only responds to requests using the http `POST` method.
+Register a mock that only responds to requests using the HTTP `POST` method.

 | Param    | Type                                                | Default |
 | -------- | --------------------------------------------------- | ------- |